HedvigS/personal-cookbook/R/cldf_for_dummies.md

 “StructureDataset-metadata.json” in it.
 The last file will be different depending on the type of dataset.

-Here are some examples of datasets that are available in CLDF-format that you may have encountered:
+Here are some examples of data sets that are available in CLDF-format that you may have encountered:

 - WALS (World Atlas of Language Structures)